crowdfavorite-mirrors/si-captcha-for-wordpress/readme.txt

   The best place to locate the tag is before the comment textarea, you may want to move it if it is below the comment textarea.
 This tag is exactly where the captcha image and captcha code entry will display on the form, so move the line to before the comment textarea, uncheck the 'Comment Form Rearrange' box on the 'Captcha options' page, and the problem should be fixed.
+(WP3 with a WP3 theme will not have this problem)

 = Alternate Fix for the captcha image display order =

 You can just check the 'Comment Form Rearrange' box on the admin plugins 'Captcha options' page and javascript will attempt to rearrange it for you.
-Editing the comments.php, moving the tag, and uncheck the 'Comment Form Rearrange' box on the 'Captcha options' page is the best solution.
+Editing the comments.php, moving the tag, and uncheck the 'Comment Form Rearrange' box on the 'Captcha options' page is the best solution.(WP3 with a WP3 theme will not have this problem)

 = Why is it better to uncheck the 'Comment Form Rearrange' box and move the tag? = Because the XHTML will no longer validate if it is checked.